BalazsArva/learning-terraform/README.md

 # Future plans

-* [ ] A sample, dockerized ASP.NET Core application which uses MS SQL, EF and DB migrations
+* [&check;] A sample, dockerized ASP.NET Core application which uses MS SQL, EF and DB migrations
 * [ ] Tests for the application:

   * [ ] __Unit tests__